rikschennink/rikschennink.nl/_posts/2015-06-10-binding-behavior-you-are-doing-it-wrong.md

 - JavaScript
 - Programming
 ---
 As a fellow web dev you’re probably separating your HTML and JavaScript layers following [the holy peanut strategy we all love](https://twitter.com/rikschennink/status/489317032337616896).
 This separation is classically done based on CSS classes.
-In this article I’ll compare this classic bind-on-class-name method with the a new and improved bind-on-data-attribute method.
+In this article I’ll compare this classic bind-on-class-name method with the new and improved bind-on-data-attribute method.

 Let’s take a look at the classic class name example.